bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 **OrthoRoute** is a GPU-accelerated PCB autorouter, designed for parallel routing of massive circuit boards.
 Unlike most autorouters such as [Altium Situs](https://www.altium.com/documentation/altium-designer/automated-board-layout-situs-topological-autorouter), [FreeRouting](https://freerouting.org/), and a dozen EE-focused B2B SaaS startups, OrthoRoute uses GPUs for parallelizing the task of connecting pads with traces.

-Autorouting is a mostly parallel problem, and nearly everyone doing serious work has a few spare CUDA cores sitting around.
-I don't know why no one has thought to put wavefront expansion in a GPU before.
-I seriously feel like I'm taking crazy pills.
-Autorouting algorithms are _ideal_ for parallel operation.

 OrthoRoute is designed as a KiCad plugin, and heavily leverages the new [KiCad IPC API](https://dev-docs.kicad.org/en/apis-and-binding/ipc-api/) and [kicad-python](https://docs.kicad.org/kicad-python-main/index.html) bindings for the IPC API.

 **Key Features:**